-First thing’s first, invest in some good technology to make collaboration easier.
+First things first, invest in some good technology to make collaboration easier.
 Although emailing can be a great tool for some projects, the majority of the time things can get lost in varying threads, and can be difficult to keep up with due to the lack of functionality and customisation most email providers have.

 A platform like Slack (or its equivalent) enables better communication across teams, allows you to personalise channels and also has integrations with many other platforms for a seamless experience.
 If Slack isn’t something you wish you use, Teams, Meet or an equivalent can be just as effective.

-Working across time zones requires for everybody in the team (or organisation) to have the right boundaries in place when communicating and also surrounding expectations and deadlines.
+Working across time zones requires everybody in the team (or organisation) to have the right boundaries in place when communicating and also surrounding expectations and deadlines.
 Even with a three or four-hour time difference, there will be times when you’ll have to compromise and do team calls or chats either earlier in your morning, or later in your evening.

-It’s part and parcel of working across time zones, and can work well if you have the right boundaries in place.
+It’s part and parcel of working across time zones and can work well if you have the right boundaries in place.
 For example, if one month you are doing calls very early in the morning, see if the rest of the team can be flexible the following month.
-Take it in turns so no one is compromising on a consistent basis, instead the “burden” that can come with working earlier or later is shared.
+Take it in turns so no one is compromising on a consistent basis, instead, the “burden” that can come with working earlier or later is shared.

 Especially with deadlines, understand that with big time differences (exceeding three hours) things will take longer.
 Be mindful that “fast turnarounds” may not exist in some instances, and setting this type of expectation takes away the benefits that come with remote working and collaborating with an international team.
 Additionally, it will reduce the quality of your work.

-Asynchronous working is a great model to embrace (whereby you don’t have set hours or needing to synchronise your diaries) to help individuals have a mindset of mindfulness towards each other.
+Asynchronous working is a great model to embrace (whereby you don’t have set hours or need to synchronise your diaries) to help individuals have a mindset of mindfulness towards each other.
 Naturally, there will be time-sensitive projects, but the vast majority can be managed asynchronously.

 Technology and communication aside, working across time zones effectively is all about being organised.
 Not only will this make your team more productive - as you spend less time procrastinating or chatting, and more time doing, but it will actually make working a lot easier.

 It goes without saying that organisation will reduce the overall stress levels of a team, but it’s something that many companies and teams struggled with during the pandemic due to never needing to work in this way before.
-Organisation will buy you more time, enable you to do more, and ultimately have a happier team and culture.
+Being organised will buy you more time, enable you to do more, and ultimately have a happier team and culture.